pguti778/testinginjava/readme.md

 Some notes of the code above:

 - `@ExtendWith` is a way to tell JUnit5 what other extension should it use.
 In this case, only `Mockito`
-- our service to test is not an instance variable, but a local to the method.
+- Our service to test is not an instance variable, but a local to the method.

-##  Arrange/Act/Assert vs GWT: Given/When/Then

-They both have the same principle: to prepare conditions, to execute the code and to evaluate the results.
-The first is commonly used for Unit testing and TDD, and the later is more frequent in Behavior Driven Development (BDD) context.

-# A word on Processes & Paradigms

-Although, these topics are not part of the scope of this article, let's take a "sentence explanatory" approach.

-##  Test Driven Development (TDD)

-TDD is a software process that instead of start by write code based on a requirement, you start writing test cases.
-So, the code produced should make pass all the tests.
-This is an approach or a process instead of a tool on its own.

-##  Behavior Driven Development (BDD)

-It's uses the Given-When-Then principle to describe User Stories or Scenarios at high level.
-BDD more thought for Use Cases and higher level definitions for test cases.
-It is kind of thought for Product Owner and Business users.
-It has its own language and it not specific for Java.

-> They are not mutually exclusive.
+- The test above will fail.
+Spot the error and you get 1 TYP.

 # Mock vs Spy